top of page

 • Detoxification pathways

+Nothing works alone.
 When we isolate nutrients and force them into the body without the proper context, cofactors, or safety signals, the body often doesn’t know what to do with them.
+Absorption does not equal utilization.
+And more is not better.

 Why Synthetic Supplements Often Fall Short

-Most synthetic supplements are not recognized by the body in the same way whole foods and herbs are.
+Here’s the part that’s uncomfortable for many people to hear: Most synthetic supplements are not recognized by the body in the same way whole foods and herbs are.
+They may:

 • Bypass natural signaling pathways